jobrunr/website/content/en/documentation/faq.md

 ---
 title: "Frequently Asked Questions"
 translationKey: "faq"
-subtitle: "Some frequently asked questions about JobRunr"
+subtitle: "Some frequently asked questions about JobRunr..."
 description: "Find out all about the architecture and terminology behind JobRunr"
 date: 2020-09-16T11:12:23+02:00
 layout: "documentation"